United Airlines Flight 93: Hijack warnings issued

 The three other hijacked flights all departed within fifteen minutes of their scheduled times.
 By the time Flight 93 became airborne, Flight 11 was within four minutes of crashing into the North Tower and Flight 175 was being hijacked.
 The terrorists aboard Flight 77 had not yet made their move, but were nine minutes away from storming the cockpit.
-By 09:02, less than a minute before Flight 175 hit the South Tower, Flight 93 reached its cruising altitude of 35000 ft.
+At 09:02, one minute before Flight 175 hit the South Tower, Flight 93 reached its cruising altitude of 35000 ft.

 With the attacks unfolding, air traffic officials began issuing warnings through the Aircraft Communication Addressing and Reporting System (ACARS).
 Ed Ballinger, the United flight dispatcher, began sending text cockpit warnings to United Airlines flights at 09:19, sixteen minutes after Flight 175's impact.
 Ballinger was responsible for multiple flights, and he sent the message to Flight 93 at 09:23.
 Ballinger received a routine ACARS message from Flight 93 at 09:21.

-At 09:22, after learning of the events at the World Trade Center, LeRoy Homer's wife, Melody Homer, had an ACARS message sent to her husband in the cockpit asking if he was all right.
+At 09:22, after learning of the events at the World Trade Center, LeRoy Homer's wife, Melodie Homer, had an ACARS message sent to her husband in the cockpit asking if he was all right.
 At 09:24, Flight 93 received Ballinger's ACARS warning, "Beware any cockpit intrusion – two a/c [aircraft] hit World Trade Center".
 At 09:26, pilot Jason Dahl, apparently puzzled by the message, responded, "Ed, confirm latest mssg plz -- Jason".
 At 09:27:25, the flight crew responded to routine radio traffic from air traffic control.
 This was the last communication made by the flight crew before the plane was hijacked.

 Hijacking

-The cockpit was breached at 09:28, by which point Flights 11 and 175 had long since crashed into the World Trade Center; the North Tower had been burning for nearly 42 minutes and the South Tower for 25 minutes.
+The cockpit was breached at 09:28, by which point Flights 11 and 175 had crashed into the World Trade Center; the North Tower had been burning for nearly 42 minutes and the South Tower for 25 minutes.
 The only other plane still in the air, Flight 77, was within nine minutes of striking the Pentagon.
 The hijackers on those flights had waited no more than half an hour to commandeer the aircraft, most likely striking after the seat belt sign had been turned off and cabin service had begun.
 It is unknown why the hijackers on Flight 93 waited 46 minutes to storm the cockpit.
 The evidence is that they attacked the pilots by at least 09:28:05, because the flight dived dramatically at that point – roughly 685 feet in thirty seconds.